Ono Island, Alabama: Present day

+Panorama view of Ono Island from Perdido Key.

 Development began in the 1970s; now there are more than 1100 homes on the island.
-The community has its own water tower, fire station, and private harbor, two recreation centers, basketball and pickleball courts, a playground, a boat launch, a community greenspace, a guard house at the entrance, and an administrative center known as Ono House.
+The community has its own water tower, fire station, private harbor, two recreation centers, basketball and pickleball courts, tennis courts, a workout facility, a playground, a boat launch, a community greenspace, a guard house at the entrance, and an administrative center known as Ono House.
 The island has several canals used for water traffic.
-The main road is known as Ono Boulevard.
-Home prices are among the highest in the county, sometimes topping $2 million for a four-acre lot and $6 million for a lot and home.
+There are 38 roads that cover just under 15 miles in total.
+The Island is managed by a Property Owners Association.
+Development is managed by the Island's Architectural Control Committee.
+Home prices are among the highest in the county, with 0.3 acre lots selling for over $1.5 million for just dirt and $8 million for a lot and home.
+There are several community events that are open to residents only that include an annual 5k run, Easter egg hunt, 4th of July Parade, blood drive as well as numerous events put on by the various clubs on the Island.
+Rumors exist of secret mystic society known as Bon Temps Cabrix which translates to "Good Times Goats" that partakes in festivities related to Carnival and Mardi Gras but no one has gone on record to confirm their existence.

-The community depends upon nearby Orange Beach, Alabama for fire and police services, paying $245,000 annually for the service which protects over 1,000 residents.
+The community depends upon nearby Orange Beach, Alabama for fire and police services, paying $245,000 annually for the service which protects the residents.
+In the summer season, the population of the Island can swell to over 5,000 inhabitants but usually maintains a population lower due to the number of second home owners on the Island.

 Notable residents of Ono Island have included former Healthsouth CEO Richard Scrushy and former NFL player Kenny Stabler.
 Comedian and inspirational speaker Andy Andrews also lives on the island.
 There are a number of other prominent homeowners including NFL general managers, authors, musicians, well known coaches, and business leaders who have bought on the Island for privacy.
 The other residents of the Island are cognizant of that and do not share who lives on the Island.